 Nan Enstad is the Robinson Edwards Professor of History at the University of Wisconsin, Madison and the current Director of the UW Food Studies Network.
 Enstad is the author of Cigarettes, Inc.: An Intimate History of Corporate Imperialism, published by the University of Chicago Press, and Ladies of Labor, Girls of Adventure: Popular Culture and Labor Politics at the turn of the Twentieth Century, which appeared from Columbia University Press in 1999.

-I interviewed Nan Enstad in Madison, Wisconsin at the studios of community radio station WORT.
-Many thanks for their hospitality.
+I interviewed Nan Enstad in Madison, Wisconsin at the studios of community radio station WORT

 Debunking the Capitalist Cowboy by Nan Enstad (Boston Review)